LeQuiLong7/VMO_HumanManagementProject/FunctionalRequirements.md

 1. The application should allow employees to reset their password
 2. The application should send a link to employee’s email to reset their password
-3. If a password is reset successfully, use should be able to login using the new password

 ### Log In

-1. Normal employees are only able to view, change their basic info, view projects info
-2. The application should allow employees to login using their account
+1. The application should allow employees to login using their account
-3. After 5 failed login attempts, the account should be locked for 15 minutes

 ### Profile

 1. The application should allow employees to update the basic info while logged in
 2. The application should allow users to update their password while logged

+### Attendance and Leave
+1. The application should keep track of employees attendance
+2. The application should allow employees to make leave request

 ## Projects Management